-1.7.1 Convene department meetings as necessary to address important business; distribute a written agenda of each meeting at least five class days in advance; have minutes of all meetings distributed to department members, the Dean of the College and the Senior Vice President for Academic Affairs.

-1.7.2 Schedule classes and teaching assignments so that they accord as much as possible with the needs of the department curriculum, the Registrar, the individual department members, and the Dean.

-1.7.3 Advise and counsel department majors.

-- 1.7.4 Identify and facilitate long range departmental goals and planning. - 1.7.5 Secure guest speakers to enrich departmental programs. - 1.7.6 Prepare and administer the department budget. - 1.7.7 Maintain department records and process department correspondence. - 1.7.8 Submit and keep on file an annual department report. - 1.7.9 Monitor and build department library holdings.

-1.7.10 Manage department facilities, inventories, and equipment.

-1.7.11 Cooperate in the search for funding from government agencies and private foundations.

-1.7.12 Request new and/or replacement faculty and staff positions as needed; conduct a search for these positions in accord with University and Affirmative Action guidelines; make recommendations for appointment.

-1.7.13 Serve as a resource person for, and coordinate the annual formative review of, untenured faculty.

-1.7.14 Support continued professional growth and development of department members in teaching, research and university service.
+- 1.7.1 Convene department meetings as necessary to address important business; distribute a written agenda of each meeting at least five class days in advance; have minutes of all meetings distributed to department members, the Dean of the College and the Senior Vice President for Academic Affairs. - 1.7.2 Schedule classes and teaching assignments so that they accord as much as possible with the needs of the department curriculum, the Registrar, the individual department members, and the Dean. - 1.7.3 Advise and counsel department majors. - 1.7.4 Identify and facilitate long range departmental goals and planning. - 1.7.5 Secure guest speakers to enrich departmental programs. - 1.7.6 Prepare and administer the department budget. - 1.7.7 Maintain department records and process department correspondence. - 1.7.8 Submit and keep on file an annual department report. - 1.7.9 Monitor and build department library holdings. - 1.7.10 Manage department facilities, inventories, and equipment. - 1.7.11 Cooperate in the search for funding from government agencies and private foundations. - 1.7.12 Work collegially with the Director of the department's School of the College. - 1.7.13 Request new and/or replacement faculty and staff positions as needed; conduct a search for these positions in accord with University and Affirmative Action guidelines; make recommendations for appointment. - 1.7.14 Serve as a resource person for, and coordinate the annual formative review of, untenured faculty. - 1.7.15 Support continued professional growth and development of department members in teaching, research and university service.

-1.7.15 Evaluate the work of the members of the department applying for tenure and/or promotion and, after consultation with at least all appropriate faculty members of the department, will submit all dossiers along with letters of approval or disapproval of the promotion or tenure applications to the Dean of the College in accordance with procedures described in the current editions of the Fairfield University Faculty Handbook and the Journal of Record.

-The term "appropriate faculty" in the above shall be interpreted as follows:

-- a. for promotion, all members of the department holding at least the rank in question; - b. for tenure, all tenured members of the department.
+- 1.7.16 Evaluate the work of the members of the department applying for tenure and/or promotion and, after consultation with at least all appropriate faculty members of the department, will submit all dossiers along with letters of approval or disapproval of the promotion or tenure applications to the Dean of the College in accordance with procedures described in the current editions of the Fairfield University Faculty Handbook and the Journal of Record. - The term "appropriate faculty" in the above shall be interpreted as follows: - a. for promotion, all members of the department holding at least the rank in question; - b. for tenure, all tenured members of the department.